tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 The implementations MUST limit the size of the resulting decompressed chain to the specified uncompressed length, and they MUST abort the connection if the size exceeds that limit.
-If the implementations impose an additional smaller limit on the chain size in addition to the 65536 byte limit imposed by TLS framing, they MUST apply the same limit to the uncompressed chain before starting to decompress it.
+Implementations MAY impose a lower limit on the chain size in addition to the 65536 byte limit imposed by TLS framing, in which case they MUST apply the same limit to the uncompressed chain before starting to decompress it.

 # IANA Considerations